BEST PLACES TO VISIT IN COORG

 The Nilakandi Falls is set amidst the dense tropical forests of Coorg and starts somewhere in the Thadiyandamol range.
 Cascading down from a height of about 50 feet, it is a picturesque and serene waterfall that lends trekkers a wonderful waterfall shower experience.
 This place is definitely one of the few tourist places in Coorg that portray the enchanting beauty of this lovely destination.
 Do plan a visit to this waterfall if you want to plunge into the natural beauty of Coorg.

 Best places to visit in Coorg: At a distance of 9 km from Bhagamandala and 40 km from Madikeri, Nishani Motte is a mountain peak in Karnataka.
 Coorg experiences a moderately cool climate throughout the year.
 During summer it is slightly hotter during the daytime but nights are temperate.
 Winter is cool and pleasant and is chosen as a favourite time by trekkers to climb Nishani Motte.
-The months between November-April are mostly frequented by trekkers on this route as it is the best time to enjoy outdoor activities.
+The months between November-April are frequented mainly by trekkers on this route as it is the best time to enjoy outdoor activities.

 From the summit, one can get a 360◦ view of the stunning landscape with the emerald Western Ghats making a perfect backdrop.
 Since it is a long-distance walking trail amidst dense forest, it is recommended that you start around 9 AM from the Tala Cauvery base so that you may reach the summit before 3 PM when there is still some light around.

 A magnificent view of the mountain ranges of Karnataka and Kerala can be seen from here, with the river Cauvery flowing, perfecting the scenery.
 It’s a view that’ll surely strike a chord in your heart and make a mark on your mind.
 For this trek, trekkers need permits from the Forest Department.
 One can obtain these permits from the FRH Office in Bhagamandala.